 The Educational Improvement Committee reviews the curricula in terms of achievement of the goals, based on the recommendations for improvement and the results of the various of questionnaires submitted by the Student Evaluation Committee and the Educational Evaluation Committee, and devises new goals as needed.
 Furthermore, the committee makes recommendations about improvement of the educational environments and support systems.
 The task of each committee overlaps partially, and this system enables the committees to check each other while working in collaboration with each other.
 All of the staff in charge of the program belong to one of the committees.

-The Managing Committee, which oversees the Educational Evaluation Committee, the Student Evaluation ahead with the educational program (DO), the committee checks and evaluates the students' goal attainment levels and the educational systems (educational tools, educational environments, etc.) (CHECK), suggests educational improvements (ACT) and sets the goals to be achieved, including the level or achievement necessary to meet these goals (PLAN).
+The Managing Committee, which oversees the Educational Evaluation Committee, the Student Evaluation Committee, and the Educational Improvement Committee, has the program supervisor as its chairperson.
+To move ahead with the educational program (DO), the committee checks and evaluates the students' goal attainment levels and the educational systems (educational tools, educational environments, etc.) (CHECK), suggests educational improvements (ACT) and sets the goals to be achieved, including the level or achievement necessary to meet these goals (PLAN).
 In this way, the Managing Committee gives guidance to each other committee for the smooth running of the PDCA system.
 As such, this program has in place a system under which all the staff in charge cooperate and move ahead together, with the program supervisor taking overall responsibility.